Lemonexe/VLizard/docs/user/test_theory.md

 Conventional criterion is then used to formally accept or reject the data: $\Delta \gamma_i < 1.5 %$.

+Note that this procedure is an original research by the VLizard author, see [the published article](https://doi.org/10.1021/acsomega.5c04650) for more details.

 ### Redlich-Kister test

 This test uses G-D in integral form, while disregarding $V_m^\mathrm{E}$ and $H_m^\mathrm{E}$ (the pressure and temperature dependence).